Samuel-Dainton/portfolio-project-4/README.md

 ### **Features for Future Releases**

+- Ajax implementation so page stays in place when searching/browsing
 - Units and servings calculations
 - Filter recipes based on the users likes
 - Sort recipes by their number of likes